If you want homeowners to trust you with their next home improvement project, then you need to show them you can be trusted.

 If weekends are a no-go, then settle for mornings as you’ll still get some natural light.
 For obvious reasons, evenings should be avoided.

-That said, you should also avoid filming in artificial light environments like basements which have incandescent light bulbs or fluorescent lights, since they greatly affect the colors of your video.
+That said, you should also avoid filming in artificial light environments like basements that have incandescent light bulbs or fluorescent lights.
+These greatly affect the colors of your video and make the final product seem amateur.

 If you’re a basement remodeler and have no other choice, consider bringing a spotlight with you and place it behind the camera while pointing it towards your customer to better illuminate their face.